Theehawau/TalkTrain/README.md

     https://drive.google.com/drive/folders/1UZxnS41k7QuseRqANcStSFKNXamUNtT_?usp=drive_link
     and place them in the matching folders.

+2) Install the necessary packages onto your machine with apt install or similar. portaudio19-dev python3-all-dev

 2) Create an environment with Python 3.10.

 3) In the environment, install packages in requirements.txt using pip.